L-glutamine (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding.
-Tell your doctor if you have liver or kidney disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease or kidney disease.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing